 Three classes of drugs can be used in infants who do not respond to feeding modification and positioning:

-Typically, treatment is begun with an H2 blocker such as ranitidine 2 mg/kg po bid to tid.
+Typically, treatment of GERD is begun with an H2 blocker such as ranitidine 2 mg/kg po bid to tid.
 If the infant responds, the drug is continued for several months and then tapered and stopped (if possible).
 If infants fail to respond to H2 blockers, a PPI such as lansoprazole can be considered, although there are few data on PPI use in infants.
 PPIs are more effective at suppressing gastric acid than are H2 blockers and are given only once/day.
 For infants with GERD and an acute symptom such as irritability, a liquid antacid can be used.

 Infants who have gastroparesis may benefit from a promotility drug in addition to acid-suppressive therapy.
 Erythromycin is one of the most commonly used promotility drugs for this situation.
-Metoclopromide was used previously but does not seem as effective and can have significant adverse effects.
+Metoclopramide was used previously but does not seem as effective and can have significant adverse effects.
 More recently, amoxicillin/clavulanate has also been used for its promotility properties.